TerminatedGA/CoronaTrend/README.md

 ## Notes ##

-1.Sequences where a position has an ambiguous base (e.g. N) are treated as no mutations.
+1. Sequences where a position has an ambiguous base (e.g. N) are treated as no mutations.

-2.Weeks with a total sequence count less than 10 are removed to maintain accuracy of the mutation prevalence.
+2. Weeks with a total sequence count less than 10 are removed to maintain accuracy of the mutation prevalence.

 ## Known bugs ##